jopraveen/jopraveen.github.io/_posts/2022-06-02-htb-bashed.md

 **Directory bruteforcing:**

 ![](https://i.imgur.com/i6hVUm2.png)
-- /dev seems interesting
+- /dev seems interesting to me

 ![](https://i.imgur.com/8zALkwd.png)
 - Let's open the first one

 ![](https://i.imgur.com/jR9waYG.png)
 - Here we can able to run commands, but we can't able to get a reverse shell
-- So let's upload a php rev shell and there's a /uploads folder, we can access that file there
+- So let's try to upload a php reverse shell to /uploads folder, so we can get a shell by triggering it

 **reverse shell:**

 ![](https://i.imgur.com/m6LVy8r.png)

-- Here we can run any commands as **scriptmanager**
+- Here we can able to run any command as **scriptmanager**

 **priv esc:**